 Often, in the wake of a death, there are no family members willing to take on the obligation of pet ownership, especially if they already have pets themselves.

-14% of the Dogs Surrendered Due to Housing Issues.
+Almost 14% of the Dogs Surrendered Due to Housing Issues.
 The Percentage of Cats Surrendered per Household Is Higher (Best Friends)

-The same pet adoption statistics report found that 14 percentage of dogs and 22 percent of cats end up being surrendered due to housing problems.
+The same pet adoption statistics report found that 14 percent of dogs and 22 percent of cats end up being surrendered due to housing problems.
 This could be rental properties not allowing pets or simply because of too many animals living in the property.

 Almost 7.8% of Animals Are Surrendered Due to Aggressive Behavior (Best Friends)